 San Cristobal airport | El Junco Lagoon

-Transfer early to the airport for our flight to the Galapagos Islands.
-Upon arrival in San Cristóbal, meet our naturalist guide, who will assist with the transfer.
+Upon arrival in San Cristobal we transfer early to the airport for our flight to the Galapagos Islands.
+There we meet our naturalist guide, who will assist with the transfer.
 In the afternoon visit El Junco Lagoon to see the diverse vegetation surrounding the largest freshwater lagoon in the Galapagos Islands.
 The Junco lagoon, located about 700m above sea level, is one of the few permanent freshwater bodies in Galapagos.
 Frigate birds are often seen here washing the salt from their feathers as well as white-cheeked pintails and common gallinules.
 Its name comes from a type of plant that is common in this area called “junco”.

 San Cristobal island | Kicker Rock

-We land this morning at Punta Pitt, on the eastern tip of San Cristobal where we will see a group of eroded volcanic cones.
-Here we will be able to observe a mixture of different types of lava floes as well as colourful vegetation.
-At this point it is possible to see the 3 species of boobies as well as frigate birds, all nesting in the same area - unique to this spot in the entire archipelago.
+We land this morning at Punta Pitt in San Cristobal island, where we will see a group of eroded volcanic cones.
+Here we will be able to observe a mixture of different types of lava floes as well as colorful vegetation.
+At this point, it is possible to see the 3 species of boobies as well as frigate birds, all nesting in the same area - unique to this spot in the entire archipelago.
 A short distance away and visible from shore is an island called Leon Dormido, or "Kicker Rock," which resembles a sleeping lion.
 It is quite striking and if conditions are right we may be able to sail through a narrow channel which splits Kicker Rock in half.
-An incredible snorkelling spot, Kicker Rock is home to an incredibly diverse set of marine life in the nutrient-rich water.
+An incredible snorkeling spot, Kicker Rock is home to an incredibly diverse set of marine life in the nutrient-rich water.